DevOyinda/02.MarketPeak_Ecommerce/README.md

 This project involves developing a version control system using Git, develop the website on a linux environment and deploy it on an AWS EC2 instance.

-I have been assigned to develop an epcommerce website for a new online marketplace named `MarketPeak`.
+I have been assigned to develop an e-commerce website for a new online marketplace named `MarketPeak`.
 The website template I used was gotten from toolplate.

 ## NOW LET'S DIVE INTO HOW THIS PROJECT WAS DONE